OpreaSergiu/DigitalCallCenterPlatform/README.md

 7. InvoiceModels (Invoices on a specific customer account)
 8. AddressModels (Addresses on a specific customer account)
 9. WorkPlatformAccountViewModels (View Model for the WorkPlatform page)
+10. ActionsModels (List with all available action codes)
+11. StatusesModels (List with all available statuses)

 ```